Continue reading on DataGuidance with:

 In light of the combined provisions of Articles 15 and 62 of the Law, the relationships between the data controller and the data processor are managed through contractual agreements.

-Such agreement has to contain a clause of the obligations incumbent on the processor with regard to the protection of data security and confidentiality, providing that the data processor can only act on the instructions of the data controller.
+Such an agreement must contain a clause of the obligations incumbent on the processor with regard to the protection of data security and confidentiality, providing that the data processor can only act on the instructions of the data controller.

 8. Data Subject Rights